stefanyovev/RTFIR/README.md

 todos:
  - detect avx, fallback to sse, with createprocess
- - warn about maximum filter length, dont load it
  - click/pops on correction (correct on a minute not second)
  - delay
  - reload filters
  - callback times measure; own load measure; score the cpu
- - log to file not ui or details window; timestamp on lines; label for load;
+ - timestamp on lines; details window;
  - 192/262
- - link to sound control panel
+ - SR in conf
  - configure ui available before start

 cpu usage: